Ceelog/phpdoc-en/src/ref/openssl.md

 The authentication tag in AEAD cipher mode.
 If it is incorrect, the authentication fails and the function returns **`FALSE`**.

+**Caution**
+The length of the `tag` is not checked by the function.
+It is the caller's responsibility to ensure that the length of the tag matches the length of the tag retrieved when <span class="function">openssl\_encrypt</span> has been called.
+Otherwise the decryption may succeed if the given tag only matches the start of the proper tag.

 `aad`
 Additional authentication data.